International Electrotechnical Commission

 Stakeholder group: International and regional organisations

-The IEC is the world leader in the preparation and publication of international standards for all electrical, electronic, and related technologies.
+The IEC is the world leader in preparing international standards for all electrical, electronic, and related technologies.
 A global, not-for-profit membership organisation, the IEC provides a neutral and independent institutional framework to over 170 countries, coordinating the work of more than 20,000 experts.
-We administer four IEC Conformity Assessment Systems, which represent the largest working multilateral agreement based on one-time testing of products globally.
+We administer four IEC Conformity Assessment Systems, representing the largest working multilateral agreement based on the one-time testing of products globally.
 The members of each system certify that devices, systems, installations, services, and people perform as required.

 IEC International Standards represent a global consensus of state-of-the-art know-how and expertise.
 Together with conformity assessment, they are foundational for international trade.

 IEC Standards incorporate the needs of many stakeholders in every participating country and form the basis for testing and certification.
-Every member country, and all its stakeholders represented through the IEC National Committees has one vote and a say in what goes into an IEC International Standard.
+Every member country and all its stakeholders represented through the IEC National Committees has one vote and a say in what goes into an IEC International Standard.

-Our work is used in the verification of the safety, performance, and interoperability of electric and electronic devices and systems such as mobile phones, refrigerators, office and medical equipment, or electricity generation.
-It also helps accelerate digitisation, arteficial inteligence (AI), or virtual reality applications; protects information technology (IT) and critical infrastructure systems from cyberattacks, and increases the safety of people and the environment.
+Our work is used to verify the safety, performance, and interoperability of electric and electronic devices and systems such as mobile phones, refrigerators, office and medical equipment, or electricity generation.
+It also helps accelerate digitisation, artificial intelligence (AI), or virtual reality applications, protects information technology (IT) and critical infrastructure systems from cyberattacks and increases the safety of people and the environment.

 Digital activities